adithya-r-prabhu/vsdRiscvSoc/week1/week1.md

 - `"csrr %0, cycle"`: Reads the cycle CSR into a register.
 - `: "=r"(c)`: Output operand constraint—assigns the result to any general register, mapped to `c`.
 - `volatile`: Prevents the compiler from reordering or omitting the instruction.
+- Useful for benchmarking code and for profiling on real hardware.

 ---

 ### 🧠 What We Learned

 - Inline assembly is essential for performance measurement, accessing special registers, and hardware features unavailable in C.
+- Correct use of GCC constraints ensures portable, safe inlining of assembly code.

 ---

-## Task 10: Memory-Mapped I/O Demo ⚡
+# Task 10: Memory-Mapped I/O Demo ⚡
 > [hardware] [implementation]

 ## 🎯 Objective